SimonBaars/simonbaars.github.io/_posts/2021-02-20-afterlife.markdown

 Ben grew frustrated at how foreign everything seemed.
 There was a voice trying to make contact with him, yet the voice had no features at all.
 There wasn't even a gender associated with the voice.
 There were only words floating around in his mind, if there even was a mind in the first place.

-“WHO THE FUCK ARE YOU?!”
+“Who the hell are you?!”
 Ben tried to yell into the nothingness, but there was again no mouth who spoke the words, and no sound filling the omnipresent nothingness.

-_“I'm a merely a mental projection, meant to help you construct the next destination of your existence.”_
+_“I'm merely a mental projection, meant to help you construct the next destination of your existence.”_

-“YOU ARE FREAKING ME OUT!”
+“You are freaking me out!”
 Ben yelled, or thought, or whatever.
 His mind was starting to go into overdrive at this point.
 After falling off a cliff and meeting certain death, the senseless nothingness that consumed him now was too absurd.
 Combined with a lack of physical experience, the whole event was truly terrifying.
 Normally, if he'd be confronted by a stranger, there was always the option to fight or flee.
 However, in the present moment, there was no such escape.

 Ben had to collect his thoughts, instead of aimlessly screaming into nothingness.
 He tried to recall all the events that brought him here.
 He'd been hiking in Norway, all by himself, to calm down after heightened tensions between him and Emma, who was now his ex-wife.
 A momentary lapse of judgment was all it took for the trip to reach a sudden end.